 For millions of people around the world, a simple mosquito bite can have deadly consequences.
 Malaria is a tropical disease caused by parasites and transmitted through the bite of an infected Anopheles mosquito.

-Every year, malaria kills approximately 630,000 people – mostly children under the age of five.
-About 90% of all malaria deaths occur in sub-Saharan Africa, where on average, a child dies of malaria nearly every minute of the day.
+Every year, malaria kills approximately 584,000 people – mostly children under the age of five.
+About 90% of all malaria deaths occur in sub-Saharan Africa, where a child on average dies of malaria nearly every minute of the day.

-One half of the world’s population lives in areas at risk of malaria, and approximately 207 million people become infected each year.
-Six countries in sub-Saharan Africa (Nigeria, Democratic Republic of the Congo, Tanzania, Uganda, Mozambique, and Cote d’Ivoire) account for an estimated 103 million malaria cases – 47% of the global total – each year.
-Just two of these countries, Nigeria and the Democratic Republic of the Congo, together account for 40% of the estimated global total.
+One half of the world’s population lives in areas at risk of malaria, and approximately 198 million people become infected each year.
+18 countries account for 90% of infections in sub-Saharan Africa.
+Just two of these countries, Nigeria (37 million infections) and the Democratic Republic of the Congo (14 million infections), together account for 40% of the estimated sub-Saharan African total.

 Control measures such as indoor residual spraying (IRS) with insecticides and insecticide-treated bed nets (ITNs), and antimalarial drugs such as artemisinin-combination therapy (ACT) have successfully reduced malaria cases and deaths.
 But insecticide and drug resistance is a growing threat as these interventions continue to be scaled up.